 The Assessment Area and proposed restoration project locations fall within range of the Indiana bat, piping plover, and clubshell mussel, which are Federally-listed endangered species.
 In addition, the federally listed threatened native plant species, the eastern prairie fringed orchid and State species of concern, the Kirtland snake and the Blanding's turtle have been identified in the restoration boundaries.
 An endangered species is any species that is in danger of extinction throughout all or a significant portion of its range.
-A threatened species is likely to become endangered in the foreseeable future.
-A candidate species is a species for which the Service has sufficient information on their biological status and threats to propose listing them as endangered or threatened under the Endangered Species Act, but for which development of a proposed listing regulation is precluded by other higher priority listing activities.
+A threatened species is a species for which the Service has sufficient information on their biological status and threats to propose listing them as endangered or threatened under the Endangered Species Act, but for which development of a proposed listing regulation is precluded by other higher priority listing activities.